C4ptainCrunch/thesis/source/index.rst

 parent node has been visited and :math:`c` is a parameter that can be tuned to balance exploitation of known wins and exploration of less visited nodes.

-In step 3, the playouts are played by choosing an action from an uniform distribution since it is the first time these nodes are seen and we do not have a generic evaluation function do direct the playout towards 'better' states.
+The tree policy from MCTS is then replaced by a policy always chosing the node with the highest confidence bound, resolving ties by a coin toss.

-:code:`UCTPlayer` reuses the MCTS agent but subclasses the :code:`tree_policy` and uses UCT
+:code:`UCTPlayer` thus reuses the MCTS agent but subclasses the :code:`tree_policy`.